red-starter/capstone/README.md

 # Sentiment analysis of tweets and the correlation to stock market performance

-First Null hypothesis
+Null hypothesis 1
-- the # of positive tweets on a given day is positively correlated to stock market performance First Alternative Hypothesis
+- the # of positive tweets on a given day is positively correlated to stock market performance

+Alternative Hypothesis 1
 - the # of positive tweets on a given day is not correlated to stock market performance

-Second Null hypothesis
+Null hypothesis 2
-- the # of negative tweets on any given day is negatively correlated to stock market performance Second Alternative Hypothesis
+- the # of negative tweets on any given day is negatively correlated to stock market performance

+Alternative Hypothesis 2
 - the # of negative tweets on a given day is not correlated to stock market performance

 ## Collection and cleaning and analysis of tweets